DataLab-Groupe/DataLab-Groupe.github.io/gen_ai.md

 The DataLab Groupe conducted a use case study exploring the application of generative AI in summarizing technical and scientific papers.
 Given the length of some papers, reaching up to approximately 80 pages, a major feat was the significant time saving that the use of AI could offer.
 Several methods and long prompt engineering phases were tested to determine the most efficient and accurate approach.

 The study found that while the AI was able to produce syntactically correct summaries, it was not without challenges.
-A notable issue was the occurrence of 'hallucination' - the model would generate information that was not present in the original text, often drawing from the paper references.
+A notable issue was the occurrence of 'hallucination': the model would generate information that was not present in the original text, often drawing from the paper references.
 This highlighted the need for caution when using such models, as they can inadvertently introduce errors or misrepresentations in the summaries.

 Despite these challenges, the use of generative AI for summarizing lengthy scientific and technical papers demonstrates promising potential, with further improvements and refinements needed to mitigate hallucination and enhance accuracy.